Akash-9832/An-Automated-Publication-Summarizer-for-Faculty-Members-Profile-Building/README.md

 <img src="./resources/summary.png"/>

 ## Technical Set-up
-1. Implemented python for web scraping logic, handling extracted data, and utilizing libraries like Selenium, BeautifulSoup, langchain, and requests.
-Used Selenium WebDriver to extract dynamic content, including interacting with elements, and clicking buttons for complete data retrieval.
+1. Implemented Python 3.12.1 for web scraping logic, handling extracted data, and utilizing libraries like Selenium, BeautifulSoup, langchain, and requests.
+Used **Selenium WebDriver** to extract dynamic content, including interacting with elements, and clicking buttons for complete data retrieval.
 2. To get started we first need to get an API_KEY from here: https://console.groq.com/keys.
 Inside `.env` update the value of `GROQ_API_KEY` with the API_KEY you created.